Couscous bil-bosla Lybian Dish

 Instructions:

-Prepare the Meat Stew:
+Prepare the Meat Stew

 1. Heat olive oil in a large pot over medium heat.

-4. Add the garlic and cook for another minute until fragrant.
+4. Add the garlic and cook for another minute.

 7. Pour in enough water or broth to cover the meat, bring to a boil, then reduce the heat to low.
-Let the stew simmer for 45-60 minutes, or until the meat is tender.
+Let the stew simmer for 45-60 minutes, until the meat is tender.

-Prepare the Couscous:
+Prepare the Couscous

 1. While the stew is simmering, place the couscous in a large bowl.
 Drizzle with olive oil or butter and salt.